VOLUNTEERS are being sought for the Limerick Haven Hub which is expected to open within the next month.

-With hopes that the hub will be established in the next four weeks, Leona says they’re in need of volunteers.
+With hopes that the hub will be established in the next four weeks, Leona is seeking more volunteers.

-“And I suppose, people like that, that have empathy and would like to make a difference.”
+“And I suppose, people that have empathy and would like to make a difference,” she added.

 The committee is also looking for professionals such as accountants, solicitors and psychologists, who would share their expertise with the hub.

-“We do want to make sure it’s run properly and we will adhere to the highest level of governance,” Leona adds.
+“We do want to make sure it’s run properly and we will adhere to the highest level of governance,” Leona continued.

-Emphasising the importance of such a service in Limerick, the Haven Hub founder explains, “we do have an issue around suicide and Limerick has been badly hit lately”.
+Emphasising the importance of such a service in Limerick, the Haven Hub founder said, “we do have an issue around suicide and Limerick has been badly hit lately.”

-“It’s desperately needed,” she insists, “this isn’t just an idea that I was the first to think of – loads and loads of people have been crying out for this service for quite some time and I don’t know why it hasn’t happened yet.”
+“It’s desperately needed,” she insisted, speaking about the Haven Hub.
+“This isn’t just an idea that I was the first to think of – loads and loads of people have been crying out for this service for quite some time and I don’t know why it hasn’t happened yet.”

-If you’re interested in becoming a volunteer, email firstname.lastname@example.org.
+If you’re interested in becoming a volunteer at the Limerick Haven Hub, email firstname.lastname@example.org.